jylhakos/access_control_sawtooth_rest_api/README.md

 	    </Location>
 	</VirtualHost>`

 Hyperledger Sawtooth's REST API builds a link using types of “X-Forwarded” headers X-Forwarded-Host, X-Forwarded-Proto and X-Forwarded-Path for HTTP requests.
-X-Forwarded-Path is necessary if the reverse proxy endpoints do not map directly to the REST API endpoints.
+To put X-Forwarded-Path is necessary if the Reverse Proxy endpoints do not map directly to the REST API endpoints.

 Query the reverse proxy with SSL authorization by curl command or browser's location bar.